fwouts/viteshot/docs/docs/config/vite.md

 ---
-sidebar_position: 6
+sidebar_position: 7
 ---

 # Vite Config

-As we've seen in [Custom Aliases](/docs/config/alias), you can pass any custom Vite config to Viteshot in the `vite` property of `viteshot.config.js`.
+As we've seen in [Custom Aliases](/docs/config/alias) and [Static Assets](/docs/config/static-assets), you can pass any custom Vite config to Viteshot in the `vite` property of `viteshot.config.js`.

 ```js title="/viteshot.config.js"
 const vite = require("vite");